 If an evacuation from a structure is required (e.g., a fire incident), the fire detection system will sound an alarm.
-Upon hearing this alarm, follow the posted exit signage as well as any instructions provided to you by Campus Security and/or faculty and staff.
+Upon hearing this alarm, follow the posted exit signage as well as any instructions provided to you by Campus Security Department personnel and/or faculty and staff.

 Evacuation locations are dependent on many factors.
-The location choice will be determined based on the information received on the location, type, and severity of the emergency.
-Therefore, be especially alert to instructions provided to you by campus officials and act quickly upon their guidance and direction.
+The location choice will be determined based on the information received such as the incident area and the type/severity of the emergency.
+Therefore, we recommend that you be especially alert to instructions provided to you by campus officials and act quickly upon their guidance and direction.
+If there is no location provided to you, exit the area away from the threat (if it is a fire, find a location away from the direction of the smoke).